 UBS AM serves as the fund's manager.
-Mondrian, William Blair, LMCG and RWC serve as the fund's subadvisors.
+Mondrian, William Blair, RWC and ARGA serve as the fund's subadvisors.
 UBS AM uses "associated persons" employed by an affiliate of UBS AM, UBS AM (UK), in its provision of investment advisory services to the fund under a "participating affiliate" arrangement.

-• UBS AM-Mabel Lung, CFA, Managing Director and Portfolio Manager, and Fred Lee, CFA, Executive Director and Portfolio Manager, have been portfolio managers of the fund since 1995 and 2009, respectively.
-Gina Toth, CFA, Executive Director and Portfolio Manager, Ned Sienko, Portfolio Manager, Vincent Russo, Portfolio Manager, and Mayoor Joshi,

-Portfolio Manager, have been portfolio managers of the fund since 2019.

-• Mondrian-Andrew Miller, Chief Investment Officer, Ginny Chong, Senior Portfolio Manager, and Gregory Halton, Senior Portfolio Manager, have been portfolio managers of the fund since 2004, 2004 and 2006, respectively.

-• William Blair-Todd M. McClone and Jack Murphy, Partners of William Blair, have been portfolio managers of the fund since 2011 and 2016, respectively.
+- UBS AM-Mabel Lung, CFA, Managing Director and Portfolio Manager, and Fred Lee, CFA, Executive Director and Portfolio Manager, have been portfolio managers of the fund since 1995 and 2009, respectively.
+Gina Toth, CFA, Executive Director and Portfolio Manager, and Mayoor Joshi, Director and Portfolio Manager, have been portfolio managers of the fund since 2019.
+Edward Eccles, Executive Director and Portfolio Manager, and Christopher Andersen, CFA, Executive Director and Portfolio Manager, have been portfolio managers of the fund since May 2021. - Mondrian-Andrew Miller, Chief Investment Officer, Ginny Chong, Senior Portfolio Manager, and Gregory Halton, Senior Portfolio Manager, have been portfolio managers of the fund since 2004, 2004 and 2006, respectively. - William Blair-Todd M. McClone and Jack Murphy, Partners of William Blair, have been portfolio managers of the fund since 2011 and 2016, respectively.